sebamiles/IApred-TabPFN/README.md

 3. **Comparison**: Run `compare_models.py` to generate comprehensive performance reports
 4. **Validation**: Always validate on independent datasets before deployment

-### For Developers
-- Models are saved in scikit-learn/TabPFN format for easy integration
-- Feature extraction functions are modular and reusable
-- All scripts include comprehensive logging and error handling
-- GPU acceleration available for TabPFN inference

 ## 🔧 System Requirements

 - **Python**: 3.8 or higher